 The first step to better productivity is knowing what you have to do.
 This means making a list, at the very least, although some of us may go all out and create a color-coded schedule.
-A paper planner might be your thing, or there are many apps to use, but choose one and stick with it.
-Your to-do list or schedule needs to include everything you need to get done as well as what your priorities are.
+A paper planner might be your thing, or many apps to use, but choose one and stick with it.
+Your to-do list or schedule needs to include everything you need to get done and what your priorities are.

-Remember that it’s easy to get stuck doing little tasks in an effort to avoid starting bigger tasks, so take that into account when you schedule your time.
-Be sure to include planning time (like making your schedule!) and breaks in this step so you don’t find yourself getting behind right away.
+Remember that it’s easy to get stuck doing little tasks to avoid starting more significant jobs, so consider scheduling your time.
+Be sure to include planning time (like making your schedule!) and breaks in this step, so you don’t find yourself getting behind right away.

 Adjust your mindset

 You can improve your motivation by changing how you think about what you need to do.
 Instead of worrying about failing, imagine that you’ve succeeded.
 Then get started.
-Other ways to change your thinking include taking a power nap or doing some guided meditation.
-You can find all kinds of meditations on the Insight Timer or Headspace apps.
+Other ways to change your thinking include taking a power nap or guided meditation.
+You can find all kinds of reflections on the Insight Timer or Headspace apps.

 Schedule regular breaks

-Breaks are super important for mental productivity.
+Breaks are super crucial for mental productivity.
 We can only focus on one thing for so long before we get tired, so regular breaks help us recharge and work more efficiently when we come back.
-This is relevant both for breaks throughout the day and over the course of the school year.
+This is relevant for breaks throughout the day and over the school year.

 Build breaks into your daily schedule, allow yourself to relax, and don’t focus on too much when you have longer breaks from school.
-Even top-level executives take a vacation every once in a while because it helps them to clear their minds so they can get more work done upon returning to the office.
+Even top-level executives take a vacation every once in a while because it helps them clear their minds to get more work done upon returning to the office.